 Set a routine: Have set meal times and abide by them no matter what.
 Your cat is more likely to turn up at mealtime hungry and enthusiastic about food when it is at a particular set time rather than at odd hours of the day.

 Try a tasty topper: If your cat isn't very enthusiastic about the food in front of her, a topper like Petsy's Naturally Irresistible Treats might help to tickle those tastebuds!
 Most cat parents who feed their cats dry food use wet food of the same brand as a delicious topper on meals.
 Wet food diets don't usually require toppers, but if your cat insists, then throw in a few (not too many) pieces of treats in the form of jerkies.
 Treats such as Kittos Jerkies are great in moderations.

 Don't free feed: If you snack during the day, there is no way you'll feel hungry when it's time to eat.
 Since cats are opportunistic feeders, they will never say no to table scraps and treats, even if it fills their tummies to the brim.
 Remember that most of a cat's nutrition is derived from wholesome, balanced meals, not treats and table scraps.

 Rotate menus: If today is lamb, try chicken tomorrow.
 In the wild, cats don't feed on only one kind of prey and enjoy a wide array of food combos every day.
-Rotating menus keeps a cat interested in what might be for lunch and thereby encouraged to try it out!
-Try out Royal Canin, Sheba or Applaws for variety!
+Rotating menus keep a cat interested in what might be for lunch and thereby encouraged to try it out!
+Try out Royal Canin, Sheba, or Applaws for variety!

 Try a different type of cat food: Try different types of cat food to discover which suits your cat's taste best.

-Reward and praise: After your cat has finished her meal, always reward her with a tiny treat and praise her good behaviour.
+- Reward and praise: After your cat has finished her meal, always reward her with a tiny treat and praise her good behavior.
 Try out Temptations Treats for a small reward.